PrathmeshRRDOMIN8/PrathmeshRRDOMIN8/README.md

 - 👋 Hi, I’m @PrathmeshRRDOMIN8
+- 👀 I'm a student at MIT, Manipal.
+    Computer & Communications B.Tech 2024
-- 👀 I’m interested in App development
+    I’m into App development.
-- 🌱 I’m currently learning Flutter for Android,Ios develeopment
+ 🌱 I’m currently learning Flutter for Cross-Platform Development.
-- 💞️ I’m looking to collaborate on any app buidling and android dev stuff.
+    Working under Dronaid Student Project as an App dev team member. if you are hiring to find me please feel free to contact me.
 - 📫 How to reach me : mail - prathamsinha3@gmail.com

 <!---